hydro-giub/hydroBE/README.md

 ?hydroBE
 ```

-or simply do it by hand according
+Or simply do it by hand:

 ```r
 p <- '/path/to/your/Downloads/'